top of page

 Once you’ve thought of your business name, it’s a good idea to research if the relevant domain name is available for your website.
 In addition, you can search the Florida Secretary of State website as well as the United States Patent and Trademark Office (USPTO) site to check that your name isn’t currently in use by another Florida-based business or trademarked, respectively.
 It's also a good idea to claim all relevant accounts immediately—including those for your domain, business email and social media accounts—so that no one else beats you to it and forces you to start from scratch.

 Tip: Use a business name generator tool to find your perfect business name.
-Here are a few business name ideas: Florida Sun Rentals, Key West Tutors, Orland Events.
+Here are a few business name ideas to get you started: Florida Sun Rentals, Key West Tutors, Orland Events.

 04. Write your business plan